skythebro/VMods/BloodRefill/README.md

 [CommandSystemConfig]

 ## Leave disabled for now because It interferes with community commands.
-Enabled/disable the Commands system (for this specific mod)..
+Enabled/disable the Commands system (for this specific mod).
 # Setting type: Boolean
 # Default value: false
 CommandSystemEnabled = false